 Some of the workshops are held at Maple Tree Farm in the Catskills where they have lived and worked since leaving Manhattan in 1971.
 Thanks to the warm encouragement of his colleagues, Gigliotti has been able to devote most of his time to independent pursuit of personal artistic goals.
-The path is not always video or identifiable as art; he has made hundreds of drawings in search of a perfect free-hand circle, taken to the woods for a project involving labeling varieties of trees with their names in Latin and English, and drawn deep satisfaction from a period of planting white oak trees.
+The path is not always video or identifiable as art; he has made hundreds of drawings in search of a perfect free-hand circle, taken to the woods for a project involving labeling varieties of trees with their names in Latin and English, and drawn deep satisfaction from a period of planting which the state of the search of of the s faction from a period of planting white oak trees.